Subscribe to the Golf Blog

 The Barefoot Norman Course in North Myrtle Beach underwent a nice renovation this past summer.
 The greens were switched from Bent grass greens to Champions Ultra Dwarf Bermuda.
 With the weather in the high 60`s a week before Christmas (yes, I’m rubbing that in), I had to get out and play to see the work that was done and give it an ole’ MBGolfPro (that’s me) golf course review.

 I took the student with me and gave him a rematch in our “Teacher vs Student” golf match.
 (See the results below.)
 The Par 72 Norman Course has 5-sets of tees and will challenge any player of any level.
-The course measures at just under 5,000 yards from the forward tees and just over 7,000 from the championship tees.
+The course measures just under 5,000 yards from the forward tees and just over 7,000 from the championship tees.

 Barefoot Norman – The Front 9

-Keeping his own playing philosophy in his design (Greg Norman of course, World Golf Hall of Famer), the “Bump and Run”, he gives you a chance to make the up and down, on nearly ever hole, even with a green miss.
+Keeping his own playing philosophy in his design (Greg Norman, of course, World Golf Hall of Famer), the “Bump and Run”, he gives you a chance to make the up and down, on nearly every hole, even with a green miss.
 Barefoot Norman course features huge green complexes.
 The average green size is 6,300 square feet and includes only 60 acres of mow-able grass!
 Waste bunkers and native grasses line nearly every hole.

 Let me explain the “Bump and Run” real quick.
 Norman’s philosophy is to get the ball rolling on the ground without getting it airborne when you are close to the green.
 The higher you chip, the likely it is you will lose control or stray “off course,” no pun intended.
-This of course, is only applicable if you don’t have anything between you and the green.
+This, of course, is only applicable if you don’t have anything between you and the green.

 Barefoot Norman Hole 9